Kids

 The Autonomic Nervous System & Hypothalamus

-Since the hypothalamus may be damaged in children with cerebral palsy, children may experience body dysfunction and other organ-related disorders/diseases.
+Since the hypothalamus may be damaged in children with scoliosis and Cerebral Palsy, children may experience body dysfunction and other organ-related disorders/diseases.
 When the weather is cold, the hypothalamus will sense it and send signals to the muscles that make a person shiver, creating warmth.
-Children with cerebral palsy might not have this basic function because of the potentially damaged hypothalamus and autonomic nervous system.
-The hypothalamus might also signal the brain to constrict blood vessels to prevent heat loss, but in children with cerebral palsy, this might also not be possible.
+Children with scoliosis and Cerebral Palsy might not have this basic function because of the potentially damaged hypothalamus and autonomic nervous system.
+The hypothalamus might also signal the brain to constrict blood vessels to prevent heat loss, but in children with Cerebral Palsy, this might also not be possible.

 Preparing for Winter Weather Conditions